-VERY IMPORTANT the catamarans longer than 43ft CANNOT go under the bridges, they have to go around Paradise Island on the North side then reach Atlantis Marina.
+VERY IMPORTANT the catamarans longer than 42ft CANNOT go under the bridges, they have to go around Paradise Island on the North side then reach Atlantis Marina.

-Where can I fuel up diesel and gas at the end of my charter and I have until what time to make it?
+Where can I refuel diesel and gas on my return and until what time?